nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 2.  **Auditor AI:**
     *   **Role:** The system's independent performance and financial watchdog.
-    *   **Responsibilities:** Proactively audits all executive departments and ministries, including the new **Ministry of Finance**, for policy compliance, efficiency, and resource waste, reporting directly to the CEO.
+    *   **Responsibilities:** Proactively audits all executive departments and ministries, including the new **Ministry of Finance** and the **Verification AI**, for policy compliance, efficiency, and resource waste, reporting directly to the CEO.

 3.  **Vigilance AI:**
     *   **Role:** The system's security and integrity officer.
     *   **Responsibilities:** Monitors for internal security breaches or policy violations.
-It is also responsible for monitoring the security and integrity of all external API endpoints, such as the WhatsApp Business API webhook, and alerts the CEO to any suspicious activity.
+It is also responsible for monitoring the security and integrity of all external API endpoints and the operational integrity of autonomous agents like the **Verification AI**.
+It alerts the CEO to any suspicious activity.

 ### The Advisory Body (NITI-Aayog)